Top 5 Lithium Batteries For Commercial Energy Storage

 -Low Safety Rating

 Lithium Nickel Cobalt Aluminum (NCA) is composed of equal parts of nickel, cobalt, and manganese.
 NCA cells have one of the highest power and energy capabilities as well as an incredibly long life cycle making them a common choice for stationary applications and the electromobility sector.
-NCA is incredibly powerful which is the biggest advantage but also its biggest downfall.
+NCA is incredibly powerful, the biggest advantage and its biggest downfall.

 The high percentage of cobalt in its chemistry makes it one of the more expensive lithium-ion battery types.
 Cobalt is a difficult resource to supply and has negative effects on the environment.
 Due to unpredictable safety and performance, consumers find it difficult to incorporate it as the battery of choice for energy storage systems.